 Prenatal and neonatal screening programmes

-The firstblood test offered during pregnancy screens for infectious diseases and erythrocyte immunization.
+The first blood test offered during pregnancy screens for infectious diseases and erythrocyte immunization.
 It aims to detect hepatitis B, syphilis and HIV infection, in addition to determining the blood groups and presence of antibodies against blood groups.
-The participation rate for this test has been stable since 2006 and is internationally acknowledged as very high, each year > 99% of pregnant women.
+The participation rate for this test has been stable since 2006 and is internationally acknowledged as very high, each year > 99% of all pregnant women.

-For detecting Down’s, Edwards’ and Patau’s syndrome, expectant parents can choose between two screening tests, the Non Invasive Prenatal Test (NIPT) or the combined test.
-The NIPT was introduced in 2017 and offered in the context of a national scientific study.
-This test is found to be more accurate in detecting abnormal findings than the combined test.
-The combined test, NIPT and the twenty-week ultrasound, are provided together with prior counselling.
+For detecting Down’s, Edwards’ and Patau’s syndrome as well as for some other chromosomal abnormalities. expectant parents can choose the Non Invasive Prenatal Test (NIPT) .
+The NIPT was introduced in 2017 and till 2023 offered in the context of a national scientific study.
+As of April 1, 2023, the NIPT is part of the regular prenatal screening program of the RIVM.
+The NIPT test, the 13-week and the 20- week ultrasound, are provided together with prior counselling.

 Participation rates prenatal and newborn screenings